 41 Pages Posted: 16 Jan 2021 Last revised: 7 Apr 2021

 Objective: To describe the association between nursing home staff turnover and the presence and scope of infection control citations.

 Data Sources: Secondary data for all U.S. nursing homes between March 31, 2017 through December 31, 2019 from Payroll Based Journal, Nursing Home Compare, and Long-Term Care Facts in the U.S.

 Study Design: We estimated the association between nurse turnover and the probability of an infection control citation and the scope of the citation, while controlling for nursing home characteristics and state fixed effects.
-We measured turnover as the percentage of hours in the 2 weeks prior to the survey date that came from nurses that did not work at least 60 days of the last 180 days.
+Our turnover measure is the percent of the facility’s nursing staff hours that were provided by new staff (less than 60 days of experience in last 180 days) during the two weeks prior to the health inspection.
 We calculated turnover for all staff together and separately for registered nurses (RNs), licensed practical nurses (LPNs), and certified nursing assistants (CNAs).

-Data collection/Extraction methods: We linked nursing homes health inspection surveys to 650 million shifts from the Payroll Based Journal data.
-We excluded follow-up surveys in the same inspection cycle.
+Data collection/Extraction methods: We linked nursing homes standard inspection surveys to 650 million shifts from the Payroll Based Journal data.
 We excluded any nursing home with incomplete or missing staffing data.
 Our final analytic sample included 14,237 nursing homes with 33,726 surveys.

 Conclusions: RN, LPN, and CNA turnover are all positively associated with the probability of an infection control citation.
-Staff turnover should be considered an important factor affecting the spread of infections within nursing homes.
+Staff turnover should be considered an important factor related to the spread of infections within nursing homes.

 JEL Classification: I1